 The good news is that, through determination and hard work, you achieved your weight-loss goal.
-The bad news is now you have to maintain it.
+The not-so-good news is now you have to work to maintain it.
 For many dieters and exercise enthusiasts, the sobering reality is that maintaining weight loss can prove to be more challenging than shedding pounds in the first place.

-However, with the right tools — and maybe more importantly, the right mindset — staying at your goal weight once you're done losing doesn't have to be an uphill battle.
+However, with the right tools — and maybe more importantly, the right mindset — staying at your goal weight once you're done losing doesn't have to be a constant uphill battle.

 Why Keeping the Weight Off Is So Hard

 Whether you chalk it up to initial enthusiasm waning or being a creature of habit, the sad truth is that keeping weight off is no easy task.
 In fact, a 2005 study published in the American Journal of Clinical Nutrition found that, on average, only 20 percent of people are successful when it comes to keeping off at least 10 percent of their initial body weight over the course of a year.

 In the past decade, researchers have tried to pinpoint the exact reasons people have such difficulty maintaining weight loss, and not surprisingly, the findings vary widely.
 For instance, research conducted in 2016 found that a post-weight loss appetite is to blame for weight gain — evidently, for every pound or two shed, the body craves an extra 100 calories.

 And another 2017 study found a link between the consistency of weight loss (namely, if participants' weight didn't fluctuate throughout a new diet plan) and long-term success.